moonorblue/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+    I can use the system to capture current traffic condition
 * What is a good environment for X?

+    An environment with enough light, and nothing cover the view of the camera
 * What is a bad environment for X?

+    Bad weather, not enought light, the view of camera got covered
 * When will X break?

+    When the device is out of energy, when the camera is not working,
 * When it breaks how will X break?

+    It will stop working and respond nothing
 * What are other properties/behaviors of X?

+    It can not be too far away from the detection scene, or it would not work properly to detect objects (cars)
 * How does X feel?

+    It feels powerful to see how it can capture objects with such simple devices

 **Include a short video demonstrating the answers to these questions.**

+You can find the system fails to detect cars from the video in the link below in Part2 (in some dark scenes, or a scene with tiny cars)

 ### Part 2.